segfaultsourcery/cryptopia-api-python/README.md

 # Cryptopia python API by CC Tech
-Originally made by The Bot Guy (thebotguy@protonmail.com) Ported to Python 3 by segfaultsourcery.
+Originally made by The Bot Guy (thebotguy@protonmail.com), ported to Python 3 by segfaultsourcery.

 ## Overview
 This wrapper provides a friendly way to call Cryptopia API from a Python 3 script.
 Requires requests.